 - 1. Click the Content link.
 The Content page appears. - 2.
-Click the Create header button to create the first request header.
+Click the Create header button to create the first request header for your primary server.
 The Create a header window appears.

-- 3. Fill out the Create a header fields as follows: - In the Name field, type a descriptive name for the header.
-This name is displayed in the Fastly web interface. - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore if set and Priority controls at their default settings. - 4.
+- 3. Fill out the Create a header fields as follows: - In the Name field, enter a descriptive name for the header.
+This name is displayed in the Fastly web interface. - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, enter the name of your primary server.
+Preview the VCL to find the name of the server. - Leave the Ignore if set and Priority controls at their default settings. - 4.
 Click the Create button to create the first header.
 A new header appears on the Content page. - 5.
-Click the Create header button to create a second request header.
+Click the Create header button to create a second request header for your failover server.
 The Create a header window appears.

 - 6. Fill out the Create a header fields as follows: - In the Name field, type a descriptive name for the header.
-This name is displayed in the Fastly web interface. - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore if set control at the default setting. - In the Priority field, type a number at least one higher than the priority you set on the primary server's request header.
+This name is displayed in the Fastly web interface. - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, enter the name of your failover server.
+Preview the VCL to find the name of the server. - In the Source field, type where the new content for the header comes from. - Leave the Ignore if set control at the default setting. - In the Priority field, type a number at least one higher than the priority you set on the primary server's request header.
 For example, if you left the first header's priority set to the default, 10, you would set the second header's priority to 11 or higher. - 7.
 Click the Create button to create the second header.
 A new header appears on the Content page.